chrisichris/ybuilder/README.markdown

 Ybuilder - a simple build tool for Yeti the funtional language for JVM
 ==========================================================

+*Important Note: Currently Jan 31st 2013 ybuilder is in reworking and has some serious bugs which make this version unusable.
+It is here just for testing.
+This should be fixed in a few days

+Please use in the mean-time olderversions*

 Ybuilder is a yeti [yeti](http://mth.github.com/yeti/) wrapper around ant combined with the dependency management of maven.